Reading in Italian is one of the best ways to learn the language.

 If this isn’t an option for you then you could always organize your own Italian beginner's book club through your local library, university or through a website like meetup.com.

 So, there you have it.
 Take your pick and find yourself a comfy place where you can relax and indulge in some Italian reading.

 Make sure to have a notebook on hand so you can keep track of any important new vocabulary and come back to review it later.

-Read books you're interested in and you'll enjoy your learning.
-And when you enjoy your learning, you can make progress much faster than you might think.
+Read books you're interested in and that you'll enjoy.
+When you enjoy your learning, you can make progress much faster than you might think.

 What are your favourite books in Italian?
 Which of the books I mentioned are you most excited to read?
 Let me know in the comments below.